-If a report of discrimination or harassment alleges involvement of the Coordinators identified above, that being the Director of Human Resources, Associate Vice President for Student Affairs, or the Associate Athletic Director, then the report of discrimination or harassment may be made to the Vice President for Academic Affairs and Dean of the College of Arts and Sciences.
+If a report of discrimination or harassment alleges involvement of the Coordinators identified above, then the report of discrimination or harassment may be made to the Provost.

-No employee or student is required to confront the alleged harasser or report that person's concern to the alleged harasser.
 The University will thoroughly and promptly investigate all complaints and take corrective or disciplinary action when appropriate.
-Likewise, the University will initiate a thorough investigation and take corrective or disciplinary action as appropriate against incidents of discrimination or harassment that come to the University's attention, regardless of whether a formal complaint is made.
+Likewise, the University will initiate a thorough investigation and take corrective or disciplinary action as appropriate against incidents of discrimination or harassment that come to the University's attention in compliance with this process.

-Fontbonne University will investigate every harassment and discrimination complaint thoroughly, promptly and impartially and the parties will be given an opportunity to present witnesses and provide evidence.
+Fontbonne University will investigate every harassment and discrimination complaint thoroughly, promptly and impartially and the parties will be given an opportunity to present witnesses and provide evidence as provided by the process prescribed below.
 Fontbonne University will evaluate all relevant information and documentation relating to a complaint of discrimination or harassment.
 All investigations shall be conducted in a sensitive manner and, to the extent feasible, confidentiality will be honored.
 The investigation and all actions taken will be shared only with those who have a need to know.
 The investigation findings will be documented, and the complaining individual and the alleged harasser will be kept advised of the progress of the investigation and of the University's final determination.
 If, after investigation, Fontbonne University determines that an employee or student has engaged in illegal discrimination or harassment, appropriate disciplinary action, up to and including discharge or dismissal, will be taken against the offending individual.
 Fontbonne University will take prompt steps to prevent recurrence of any harassment or discrimination and correct its discriminatory effects on the complainant and others, as appropriate.
 In addition, the University will take immediate steps to stop any retaliation and prevent its recurrence against the alleged victim and any person(s) associated with the alleged victim.

 In the event that the complaint involves an employee of the University, a complaint of alleged discrimination or harassment may also coincide with a Grievance (see online policy manuals, Volume V, paragraph 5.8).
 At the discretion of the University Administration, separate investigations may be conducted, or the investigations may be merged.
-Where allegations of sexual misconduct, discrimination and/or harassment are brought against a student or student group, they will be handled via the policies and procedures in the student handbook (Volume VII or the Griffin Scratch) via the Code of Student Character and Conduct.
+Where allegations of sexual misconduct, discrimination and/or harassment are brought against a student or student group, they will be handled via the policies and procedures in Subsection 2.1.2.8.
 The University will not wait for the conclusion or outcome of a criminal investigation or proceeding to begin an investigation required by this grievance procedure.